Blendify/blender-manual/trunk/blender_docs/manual/pipeline/alembic.rst

    which are required to produce the final, animated vertex positions and animated transforms.

 :abbr:`TL;DR (Too long; didn't read.)`: Alembic can be used to write an animated mesh to disk, and read it back quickly & efficiently.
-This means that a mesh can be animated with a very CPU-heavy rig, 'baked' to an Alembic file, and loaded into the shot file for shading and lighting with only moderate CPU usage.
+This means that a mesh can be animated with a very CPU-intensive rig, 'baked' to an Alembic file, and loaded into the shot file for shading and lighting with only moderate CPU usage.